peterloes/SmartAnimalTraps/README.md

 Light barrier 1 and light barrier 2 are connected with logic AND.
 Both light barriers needs a falling edge (to 0V) to close the shutter.

-Light barrier 1 and light barrier 2 is forbidden to open the Shutter.
+Light barrier 1 and light barrier 2 is forbidden to open the shutter.

 Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.